 While many training providers are available to support your training, how can you ensure you’re hiring the best trainer?

-Determining your training needs, maintaining a focused trainer search, sourcing multiple vendor quotes, and committing to your training plan are essential to choosing the right training provider.
+Determining your professional needs, maintaining a focused trainer search, sourcing multiple vendor quotes, and committing to your training plan are essential to choosing the right provider.
 Since this is such an important decision to make, take your time to develop a plan.
-Being proactive in your approach to training is the best way to make sure your team is getting the skills it needs – it also helps to offset a portion of training costs with government funding programs!
+Being proactive in your approach to training is the best way to make sure your team is getting the skills it needs – it can also help to offset a portion of training costs with government funding programs!

 How to Source, Evaluate, and Choose Corporate Training Providers

 Choosing a training provider and program that’s right for your business requires significant planning and evaluation.
-Whether you’re choosing a training program for one employee or hundreds of employees, there are a few steps you must take to ensure that who you’re hiring is the right fit.
+Whether your training program is for one employee or hundreds, there are a few key steps to take so that you ensure you’re hiring the right fit.
 To accomplish this, a business leader must first:

 - Determine Your Training Needs